-The Company formally registered on on the the 1st April 2015.
+The Company formally registered on the 17th April 2015.

 The Company is engaged in facilitation and promotion of socio-economic development in agri-business and related services.

 The operating results and state of affairs of the Company are fully set out in the attached